-In overtime, all barriers and grass are instantly destroyed, so it is an open map.
-The next goal wins the game, and it lasts for 1 minute.
+In overtime, all barriers and grass are instantly destroyed, so it is a completely open map.
+The only goal during the overtime wins the game!
+Overtime lasts for 1 minute.

 Obtaining the Ball

-In order to get possession of the ball, you must walk directly over it – just going next to it won’t work.
+In order to obtain the ball, you must walk directly over it – just going next to it won’t work.

-Upon shooting, the ball will be kicked forward about Jessie’s ranged.
+Upon shooting, the ball will be kicked forward about Jessie’s attack range.
 Using your super with the ball makes it travel farther and faster.

 Passing the Ball

-Passing, like in all sports, is the most essential part of this game mode.
-You alone cannot advance and score because with the ball you cannot defend yourself.
+Passing, like in all sports, is the most essential part of the Brawl Ball game mode.
+You alone cannot advance and score because you cannot defend yourself while holding the ball.

 Here is the priority ranking for who should have the ball: